Qwilt/terraform-provider-qwilt/README.md

 ## Developing the Provider

-Configure `~/.terraformrc` with the name of your provider and go installation.
+Configure `~/.terraformrc` with the name of your provider and Go installation.
 For example:

 ```